halicki/tournament/README.md

 # Tournament

 ## Setup
-Depending on your system, setup process would be different.
+Depending on your system, setup process would can differ.
 Please find below instructions how to setup system.

+The project needs Python 3.6 and PostgreSQL.

 1. Install and configure PostgreSQL